Bremen is one of Germany’s leading industrial hubsSuccess stories

 More than ever, Bremen’s ports are an important hub for the global flow of goods.
-They include Germany’s second-largest seaport, Germany’s seventh-largest inland port, the state-of-the-art Cruise Terminal Bremerhaven, Europe’s second-largest car terminal, which handles more than two million cars a year, and Europe’s fourth-largest container hub, which currently has 14 berths for large container ships.
+They include Germany’s second-largest seaport, Germany’s seventh-largest inland port, the state-of-the-art Cruise Terminal Bremerhaven, Europe’s second-largest car terminal, which handles more than two million cars a year, and Northern Europe’s fourth-largest container hub, which currently has 14 berths for large container ships.

 Around a fifth of all jobs in the state of Bremen are connected to the ports, which also account for a fifth of revenues and a quarter of value added.
 Around 10,000 jobs in the surrounding area of Lower Saxony also depend on the ports.

 Back in 1966 in Bremen’s Überseehafen, the US vessel Fairland delivered the first container to a German quay, kicking off a revolution in maritime transport and the transshipment of goods.
 Since then, the size of the ships used in international container transport has grown steadily – by 30 per cent in the past four years alone.
 Bremen’s ports are traditional railway ports with a well-developed rail infrastructure that features 187 kilometres of track in total.
 More than a million containers are transported by rail every year via inland links.